 Step 6: Place a piece of parchment paper on a cookie sheet.
 Place the cutout scones on the baking sheet.
 They will not spread much, so place them 2-3 inches apart.
 I prefer to use parchment paper instead of baking spray because it keeps the bottoms from getting greasy.

 Remove the scones from the oven and put them on a wire cooling rack.
 Note that the blueberries will be super hot, so be careful if you decide to eat one before they are cooled!
-You may also love these Gluten-Free Strawberries and Cream Scones.

 Serve warm blueberry scones with a pat of butter, clotted cream, a drizzle of honey, or a spoonful of lemon curd.
 They pair perfectly with coffee or a mug of Earl Grey tea.
+I also love spreading this Kumquat Honey Butter over the warm scones.

 Optional Toppings:

-Want to dress them up?
-Try brushing the tops with cream and sprinkling with coarse turbinado sugar before baking.
-Once cooled, you can also drizzle with a simple lemon glaze for a sweet finish.
+- Once cooled, drizzle a simple lemon glaze for a sweet finish.
 (Mix 1/2 cup powdered sugar with 2 teaspoons of lemon juice.)

 Storage and Reheating Tips: